grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Naw.
 Surface craft are useless.
 The authorities know how to split their monitoring for a surface vessel and a submerged one.
 It has to be something that could be mistaken on sonar for the _Prospect_.
 Possibly a boat like the _Gnat_."

 Shakes swallowed.
 "Interesting.
-So you want me to juice up the _Gnat_ so it sounds like it could be a big ol' fuckin' transport sub, and then you want to hire me to run around and get caught and inspected by various Authorities that might be hunting for the _Prospect_?"
+So you want me to juice up the _Gnat_ so it sounds like it could be a big ol' fuckin' cargo sub, and then you want to hire me to run around and get caught and inspected by various Authorities that might be hunting for the _Prospect_?"

 "Or maybe _not_ get caught... you said the _Gnat_ was fast, right?
 You could outrun them when they started pursuing you... and at the same time lead them away from the _Prospect_."